Posterior Tongue Tie and Its Treatment

 Posterior tongue tie treatment is recommended ONLY if it is causing a problem.
 If no symptoms are exhibited, one does not need to pursue any treatment unless there is a concern for future inadequate milk supply.
 Furthermore, a minor posterior tongue tie may not need to be treated if an upper lip tie and/or anterior tongue tie is present and corrected first.

 Treatment of posterior tongue tie is fairly straightforward, but a bit more involved compared with anterior tongue tie.
-If the child is less than 12 months of age, it may be possible to perform in the clinic under local anesthesia only.
-If between the ages of 1-12, sedation in the operating room is generally performed as the child is usually uncooperative (needs to keep mouth open AND tongue still).
+If the child is less than 6 months of age, it may be possible to perform in the clinic under local anesthesia only.
+If older than 6 months, sedation in the operating room is generally performed as the child is usually too uncooperative (needs to keep mouth open AND tongue still).
 However, if child is cooperative, can be performed at any age in the clinic without sedation.
 If >12 years of age, the procedure can generally be performed in the clinic as long as the patient is fully cooperative.

 Steps to procedure: